kromerm/adfdataflowdocs/Concepts/adf-data-flow-execute-data-flow.md

 In order to schedule, manage, monitor and operationalize a Data Flow, you will first build a pipeline.
 Go to Resource Explorer to select the plus sign again, this time to create a new pipeline resource.
 Within that pipeline, add a Data Flow activity.
 Select the Data Flow that you have already built and choose that Data Flow for execution.
 When the pipeline executes, that Data Flow will execute within the pipeline sequence when the Data Flow activity is reached.

-## Data Flows Execute in Azure Databricks
+## Execute Data Flow Activity in Preview Service

 When you add a Data Flow activity to your pipeline, you will be prompted to either select an existing Data Flow defintion or to create a new one.
 Then, within that activity properties, you must set the Linked Service to point to your Azure Databricks account.